First circular economy MSc to start this October at Cranfield UniversityJuly 06, 2017

 The world’s first masters course on the circular economy – Technology, Innovation and Management for a Circular Economy will officially start this October.
 Developed in collaboration with the Ellen MacArthur Foundation’s education team, this part-time executive MSc course aims to provide industrial professionals with the knowledge and skills to manage the transition of their organisation towards a circular economy.

 The course combines Cranfield University’s strengths across technology and management, fusing expertise in engineering, logistics and environmental sciences with world-leading programmes in business and finance.
 Through Cranfield University’s membership of the Ellen MacArthur Foundation’s Pioneer University and Circular Economy 100 networks, students on the course will benefit from contributions by leading businesses that are collaborating on circular economy innovation.

 Cranfield has been leading thinking in the circular economy through our research on sustainable design and corporate responsibility for some time.
-We are already one of six circular economy Pioneer universities in the world, working with the Ellen MacArthur foundation, and we have hosted successful summer schools and hackerthons with businesses exploring the potential of this area.
-The MSc in Technology, Innovation and Management for a circular economy will allow us to contribute substantially to making this an industrial reality
+We are already one of six circular economy Pioneer universities in the world, working with the Ellen MacArthur Foundation, and we have hosted successful summer schools and hackathons with businesses exploring the potential of this area.
+The MSc in Technology, Innovation and Management for a circular economy will allow us to contribute substantially to making this an industrial reality.

 To apply or find out more, please go to the Cranfield University Course Page.

 Technology, Innovation and Management for a Circular Economy MSc